 Aquamation is now available in Washington State.
 The Co-op Funeral Home charges $1,250 for PMA members and $1,500 for nonmembers.
 Contact your nearest PMA Contracted Funeral Home to see if they are offering this service.
 If so, PMA members receive 15% off their price for the service.

-Resting Waters Aquamation: Seattle's Pet Funeral Home is a provider for pets.
+Resting Waters Aquamation: Seattle's Pet Funeral Home is a provider of alkaline hydrolysis for pets.
 PMA Members receive 15% off of their services.

 Natural Organic Reduction

 Natural organic reduction or "recomposition" is a process developed by Katrina Spade, Founder and CEO of Recompose, to gently convert human remains to soil.
 It is a contained, accelerated process that provides us with the opportunity to nourish new life after we die.
 It uses significantly less energy than cremation and saves over one metric ton of carbon dioxide per person.

 Former PMA Executive Director Nora Menkin, along with other community members, testified in support of the legalization of this process.
 Watch the testimonies at the Senate (starts around 49 minutes) and the House (starts around 31 minutes) to learn more about alkaline hydrolysis and natural organic reduction.

 With such a high preference for cremation, it naturally seems that if a greener form of cremation is available, it should be a legal option for Washington residents.
 Aquamation and natural organic reduction are more environmentally friendly alternatives to flame cremation.
 Both processes are non-combustive, meaning, unlike in flame cremation, mercury is not vaporized.